gabbersepp/easy-backlog-mobile/README.md

 ```
 Then call _projectroot/www/spec.html_

+You also can download [PhantomJS](http://phantomjs.org/download.html), add the folder to your %PATH% and call the Script "pjs.bat" within the project root

 _Notice:_
-The _spec_console.html_ is needed for travis-ci.org
+The _specconsole.html_ is needed for travis-ci.org